Halfnelson Demo Album

 Joseph Fleury: "The album turned up on bootleg some time later, called "California Folk Songs" and it was really psychedelic.
 Tomorrow meets Syd Barret meets Frank Zappa."

-In 1997, I was given a copy of the album on cd and I couldn't believe it.
-Before I actually received it, the person who gave it to me described it as "exactly the music that you should expect from an album recorded before the official Halfnelson album."
+Before I actually received it, the friend who gave it to me described it as "exactly the music that you would expect from an album recorded before the official Halfnelson album."

 And it is.
 Sparks' earliest demo album is an amazing piece of work, much better and more beautiful than I ever could have imagined.
 It actually does sound exactly the way you would have expected it to sound, only better.
 There are two songs on it, which are early versions of songs that we all know: "Roger" and "Saccharin And The War", both penned by Russell.
 All the other songs have never been released before or after, for that matter.